Book viewings, submit offers and valuations online 24/7

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.

 We keep this Policy under regular review.
-This Policy was last updated on 19th May 2018.
+This Policy was first made on 17th July 2017 and was last updated on <16th June 2020

 You can obtain further information about data protection laws by visiting the Information Commissioner's Office website at www.ico.org.uk.

 Here is a list of the information we collect from you, through our website or that which you have shared with us.
 We have also stated it below as to why is it essential to collect this information.

 When we obtain information from you, specifically to enable you to use or buy a service offered on our website by some other person, we assume that in giving us your information, you are also giving us your consent to pass it on to the relevant person.